Physiotherapists typically have a number of treatment techniques at their disposal.

 A slow oscillatory mobilisation can ease up a stiff joint, return muscle tone to normality following spasm and thereby promote the healing process.

 Manipulation is nearly always aimed at spinal joints, whereas mobilisation is used throughout the muscular and skeletal system.

-Who doesn't feel better after a good, deep muscular massage irrespective of what the ache or pain may be?
-Most people seem to derive palpable benefit from massage, which may be the reason why it proves to be so helpful in promoting injury recovery and feelings of well-being.
-Also, we all know that it aids fluid flow, and stimulates receptors which can aid the reduction of muscle tension, which in turn can remove 'knots' or 'trigger points' and thereby reduce pain.
+Who doesn’t feel better after a good, deep muscular massage irrespective of what the ache or pain may be?
+Most people seem to derive palpable benefit from massage, which may be the reason why it proves to be so helpful in promoting injury, recovery and feelings of well-being.
+We also know that it aids fluid flow, and stimulates receptors which can aid the reduction of muscle tension, which in turn can remove ‘knots’ or ‘trigger points’ and thereby reduce pain.

 The use of massage also allows us as practictioners an opportunity to feel the tissues and assess how they react, finding out where they are stiff and if there is a spasm.
 This information helps us to build a more comprehensive picture enabling us to decide the best way to treat the patient and ultimately fix the problem!

 However, even this most basic form of treatment technique needs to be applied appropriately following a careful assessment in order for the patient to obtain the maximum benefit.
 If it is applied too early or too vigorously over a muscle injury it could lead to complications.
 Similarly, to massage over an irritated nerve can actually result in considerable patient discomfort and cause the problem to flare up.

 Not only has Pilates gained increasing popularity as an effective and sometimes necessary treatment tool in cases of spinal pain management, it has also been successful in the treatment of pain in other joints such as shoulders and knees.
 Interestingly, over time there has emerged considerable hard evidence to support this trend.